robin-rpr/calos/doc/tutorial.rst

 and :code:`/tmp`.
 Others can be requested with a command line option, e.g.
 :code:`--home` bind-mounts the invoking user’s home directory.

-Charliecloud uses recursive bind mounts, so for example if the host has a variety of sub-filesystems under :code:`/sys`, as Ubuntu does, these will be available in the container as well.
+Clearly uses recursive bind mounts, so for example if the host has a variety of sub-filesystems under :code:`/sys`, as Ubuntu does, these will be available in the container as well.